 Beyond Light (Season of the Hunt)

-The third major Destiny 2 expansion launched in Nov.
-2020 with Beyond Light.
-The story campaign revealed the villain behind the ancient Pyramid Ships—Eramis, the Fallen Kell of Darkness.
-The balance of good vs. evil finally turned grey as the Guardian embraced the Darkness in order to stop Eramis's empire at all costs.
+The third major Destiny 2 expansion launched in November 2020 with Beyond Light.
+The story campaign revealed the pyramids were conversing with Eramis, the Fallen Kell of House Salvation.
+The balance of good vs. evil finally turned grey as the Guardian embraced the Darkness in order to stop Eramis' empire at all costs.
 With the Darkness embraced, so too brought forth the new Stasis subclass, a dark power that freezes enemies (and infuriates Crucible players).
 Other new additions include the Europa patrol zone and the Deep Stone Crypt raid.
 Meanwhile, the Guardian worked with the Crow during Season of the Hunt, a mysterious figure who was revealed as none other than Uldren Sov returned from the dead, memory wiped clean of his previous actions.

 This expansion served as one of the hardest resets for the game, one that saw tons of old content vaulted and stored outside of the game, a developer decision that saw mixed results from the player community.